furst-d/porn-analyzer/README.md

 Use PornScoreAnalyzer to aggregate multiple numeric scores into a single normalized score and classify it.

 Constructor parameters:
-- **scoresTopPercent** (int): Percent of top scores to consider (1–100).
+- **scoresTopPercent** (int): Percentage of top scores to consider (1–100).
 It is expected that not the entire video has to be erotic from start to finish.
 For this reason, only the top x% of scores are averaged, e.g., for 25% and 60 scores, the top 15 scores are averaged.
 - **eroticBoundaryScore** (int): The boundary score for classifying content as erotic.
 If the normalized score is greater than or equal to this value, the content is classified as erotic.
-Default is 100.
 - **scoreNormalizationMax** (int, default 100): The maximum value of the normalized score.
 If a value is e.g., 300, the normalized score is clamped to [0, 300].

 Scores input format: